Find Trade Colleges

 About 7% of the students majoring in civil engineering tech at the school are women while 93% are male.

 Central Piedmont Community College ranked #6 on this year’s Most Popular Civil Engineering Associate Degree Trade Schools in North Carolina list.
-Central Piedmont Community College is a fairly large public school located in the large city of Charlotte.
+Central Piedmont Community College is a large public school located in the large city of Charlotte.

-Asheville-Buncombe Technical Community College landed the #7 spot in the 2023 rankings for the most popular associate degree civil engineering technology programs.
-A-B Tech is a moderately-sized public school located in the city of Asheville.
+Asheville-Buncombe Technical Community College ranked #7 on this year’s Most Popular Civil Engineering Associate Degree Trade Schools in North Carolina list.
+A-B Tech is a medium-sized public school located in the small city of Asheville.

 Women make up 25% of the civil engineering tech majors at the school.